 - Keep the conversation going and negotiate the terms of the renovation budget, timeline, and other contractual details with your Sweeten contractor.
 Here’s a primer on how to evaluate different bids (Sweeten can help you bid-level for free).

-- Figure out what the contractors’ schedules are for the coming quarter/6 months, to see where your project could fit in.
-Make sure the contractor is able to start immediately after your closing date.
+- What are the contractors’ schedules for the coming quarter/6 months?
+Where would your project could fit in?
+You’ll want the contractor to start immediately after your closing date.